 Tokyo is one of my favorite cities!
 Each train stop on the Yamanote Line will bring you to a completely different world.
 I would suggest breaking up each day into certain sections of the city you are wanting to see.
 I enjoyed just getting off at a station and getting lost in the wonderful madness of each stop.

-- Shibuya Area – we stayed in an Airbnb located 3 minutes from Shibuya Crossing
+- Shibuya Area.
+Stay in an Airbnb located near Shibuya Crossing

 - Shibuya is one of Tokyo’s most iconic areas of the city and is filled with bars, malls, restaurants, karaoke bars, and a hell of a lot of neon.
 It’s also home to the world’s busiest intersection, which tells you a bit about how buzzing Shibuya can be.